beehive-lab/levelzero-jni/README.md

 $ make
 ```

-##### 2.1 Obtain the LLVM-SPIRV Compiler (optional)
+##### 2.1 Obtain the LLVM-SPIRV Compiler

-In case you want to compile from OpenCL C to SPIR-V to use the Level Zero library, you need the `llvm-spirv` compiler.
+In case you want to compile kernels from OpenCL C to SPIR-V to use the Level Zero library, you need the `llvm-spirv` compiler.
 The implementation we are currently using is the `intel/llvm`: https://github.com/intel/llvm